starship/starship/docs/README.md

    #### Elvish

    ::: warning
-   Only elvish 0.15 (unreleased) or higher is supported.
+   Only elvish 0.15 or higher is supported.
    :::

    Add the following to the end of `~/.elvish/rc.elv`: